 At time of writing I was using versions Debian 7.0 Wheezy with packages cryptsetup 2:1.4.3-4, initramfs-tools 0.109.1 and dropbear 2012.55-1.3.

 These steps may work on recent Ubuntu versions as well, please let me know if you try them out.
+[EDIT: after some discussion in the comments, we determined Ubuntu's busybox packaging means that it won't work without more tweaks.]

 The very first thing a Debian system runs at startup is a minimal initramfs ramdisk which performs basic initialisation, mounts the main filesystem and starts the rest of the boot process.